Our Daily Manna

-Two and a half months into their journey, they began to grumble and complain against Moses and Aaron
+Two and a half months into their journey, God's people began to grumble and complain against Moses and Aaron.

 “If only we had died by the Lord’s hand in Egypt!
 There we sat around pots of meat and ate all the food we wanted, but you have brought us out into this desert to starve this entire assembly to death.”

-What is interesting about this accusation of the people, is that they did not ask God nor even ask Moses to ask God on their behalf, for what they needed.
-They simply complained and blamed.
+Interestingly, this accusation of the people is that they did not ask God or even ask Moses to ask God on their behalf for what they needed.
+They complained and blamed.

 Then Moses told Aaron, “Say to the entire Israelite community, ‘Come before the Lord, for he has heard your grumbling.

-Whatever we are lacking and in need of physically, spiritually, and emotionally, must be brought before the Lord in order to be heard and answered.
+Whatever we are lacking and in need of physically, spiritually, and emotionally must be brought before the Lord to be heard and answered.

-This brings us to the topic of our lesson concerning our need for "bread" and God's great provision
+This thought brings us to our lesson concerning our need for "bread" and God's significant provision.

-The Lord hears their complaint and tells Moses what He is going to do then sends the provision of bread from heaven and it is named
+The Lord hears their complaint and tells Moses what He will do, then sends the provision of bread from heaven.

 . . . the LORD said to Moses, “Behold, I will rain bread from heaven for you.
 And the people shall go out and gather a certain quota every day, that I may test them, whether they will walk in My law or not . . . in the morning a layer of dew was surrounding the camp.
 When the layer of dew evaporated, on the surface of the wilderness there lay a small flaky thing . . . as fine as the frost on the ground.
 When the children of Israel saw it, they said one to another, “What is it?”
 For they did not know what it was . . .
 The house of Israel named it manna (Manna means what is it)